sujeevraja/minimum-set-coverage-problem/README.md

 #### Usage

 The python code has been tested with Python 3.6.1 on Windows 7 and Linux (Ubuntu).
-It requires the numpy package.
-To install this package on Linux, it may be simplest to follow the `pip install` [instructions](https://www.scipy.org/install.html) for the entire [Scipy](https://www.scipy.org) collection.
-Installation for Windows seems to be a bit more difficult.
-As long as the `import numpy` statement works, the script should work as well.
+It requires the [numpy](http://www.numpy.org/) package.
+Running `pip istall numpy` seems to suffice on Windows 7 (native, not Cygwin) and Linux (Ubuntu).
 The `main()` function offers examples on how to use the script.

 ### code/cpp